ibm-cloud-docs/codeengine/at-events.md

 The following list of {{site.data.keyword.codeenginefull}} events is sent to {{site.data.keyword.at_full_notm}}.
 {: shortdesc}

-## List of events from IBM Cloud UI and CLI actions
+## List of events from IBM Cloud console and CLI actions
-The following events are generated when an initiator interacts with the {{site.data.keyword.codeenginefull_notm}} UI and CLI or with the `kubectl` and `kn` commands.
+The following events are generated when an initiator interacts with the {{site.data.keyword.codeenginefull_notm}} console and CLI or with the `kubectl` and `kn` commands.

 ### project events